iamsumit/sample-go-app/README.md

 ## Applications:

-There are two applications at the moment of writing this README.
-The first one is sample, and another one is message.
-Both resides in the [cmd][cmd] directory.
+There are three applications at the moment of writing this README.
+The first one is sample, the second one is message and thid one is activity.
+All resides in the [cmd][cmd] directory.

 There is [pkg][pkg] directory as well which contains common packages to be used by the applications.